-Hot Links to Graduate Programs.
-For additional information, hot links to courses and faculty, and general information about ASU MBA programs, access the Web at wpcarey.asu.edu/mba.
+Graduate Programs.
+For additional information, links to courses and faculty, and general information about ASU MBA programs, access the Web at wpcarey.asu.edu/mba.

-More information, application procedures, hot links to faculty, and any updates on the PhD program in Management can be found on the Web at wpcarey.asu.edu/mgt/degree/phd.
+More information, application procedures, links to faculty, and any updates on the PhD program in Management can be found on the Web at wpcarey.asu.edu/mgt/degree/ phd-program-description.cfm.